Sports Books for 1st Graders

 Sports books for 1st graders connect decoding practice to a topic children are already passionate about, which is critical for reluctant readers.
 Stanovich’s Matthew Effect research (1986) shows that children who read more build vocabulary and fluency faster, creating a positive cycle.
 Sports stories for 5 year olds on Bookbot provide the high-interest motivation that gets reluctant readers to pick up another book.
 Browse sports books on the Bookbot website, with many titles free to read and select titles offering word-by-word highlighted read-aloud.

 First graders work through CVC words, consonant blends, and digraphs during the ‘initial reading and decoding’ stage described by Chall (1983).
-Sports picture books for first grade on Bookbot are levelled along a structured scope and sequence that aligns each story to these specific phonics patterns.
+Sports picture books for first grade on Bookbot are leveled along a structured scope and sequence that aligns each story to these specific phonics patterns.
 This means a child practises blending ‘kick’ or ‘run’ in context rather than in isolation, which Ehri et al. (2001) found to be more effective for building automatic word recognition.

 Can sports books for beginning readers introduce teamwork and social skills?